open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/faas.md

 <!-- endsemconv -->

 Note: The resource attribute `faas.instance` differs from the span attribute `faas.execution`.
 For more information see the [Semantic conventions for FaaS spans](../../trace/semantic_conventions/faas.md#difference-between-execution-and-instance).

+## Using span attributes instead of resource attributes

+There are cases where a FaaS resoruce attribute is better applied as a span attribute instead.
+See the [FaaS trace conventions](../../trace/semantic_conventions/faas.md) for more.